How To Set Workout Goals

 What Do You Want to Accomplish at the Gym?

 One of the best ways to set goals is to use the SMART method.
-Start with small, bite-size goals that build up to your long-term fitness goals.
-SMART stands for:
+Start with small, bite-sized goals that build up to your long-term fitness goals.
+The SMART goal acronym stands for:

 - Specific: Be clear and concise so you know exactly what you are trying to achieve.